DanishSayyed06/90daysofdevops/2026/day-04/linux-practice.md

   - How to Stop Sevice
   - How to Check Logs of Service
   - How to Check Logs with last 10 lines
-  - How to Check PID os Service
+  - How to Check PID of Service